GhnimiWael/OpenChat/README.md

 The Python chat application consists of the following files:

+### 1. client
-- `client.py`: This the folder where you can find the main scripts for the chat client.
+This the folder where you can find the main scripts for the chat client.
 It handles connecting to the chat server, sending messages, and displaying messages received from other clients.

+#### 1.1. `sign.py`:
+This code appears to contain a collection of functions related to public key cryptography and digital signing.

+The function `createSignature` takes in two parameters, `pathToPrivateKey` and prehashed.
+It opens a private key file, and prompts the user to enter a password.
+It then attempts to use the private key to create a digital signature of the prehashed input using the ECDSA algorithm with SHA256.
+If the password is incorrect, it will prompt the user again.

+The function `verifySignature` takes in three parameters, `serialized_public`, `signature`, and `prehashed`.
+It loads the public key from the serialized input and verifies the signature of the prehashed input using the ECDSA algorithm with SHA256.

+The function `createSerializedKeys` takes in one parameter, `password`, it generates a private/public key pair using the SECP384R1 curve and saves the serialized key pair to private.pem and public.pem

+The function `signMessage` takes in three parameters, a socket, `s`, `username`, and `password`.
+It receives data from the socket in json format, if the data is not empty, it will create a new serialized key pair, sign the message using the private key, and send the username, public key, and signature to the server as a json object.

+The function `getPublicKey` takes in one parameter, `pathToPublicKey`, it opens a public key file and returns the serialized public key.

+### 2 server
-- `server.py`: This the folder where you can find the main scripts for the chat server.
+This the folder where you can find the main scripts for the chat server.
 It listens for incoming connections from clients, handles incoming messages, and broadcasts messages to all connected clients.

 # Usage